 Step 4 – Ask them to do a test

 Having the translation partners do a short test is the best way to evaluate their abilities to handle your projects.
-The test should contain content and terms relating to the real projects to guarantee better precise test results.
+The test should contain content and terms relating to real projects to guarantee better precise test results.

-Ideally, the test reviewer should be a native member in your internal team who can evaluate both the translation accuracy and the suitability of the style/tone.
+Ideally, the test reviewer should be a native member of your internal team who can evaluate both the translation accuracy and the suitability of the style/tone.
 Just remind your internal reviewer that it is still a translation/localization, not rewriting the content in the new language.
 We’re adding this point because sometimes, the internal reviewer may expect the test candidates to fly far away from the source text.
 It’s not that the candidates are not able to do so technically, but they are not in the position to do so.
 In a translation test, the accuracy criteria is still a big matter.

-Considering the quality of the test and factors mentioned in step 2, you should be able to rank your partners from the best to the worst one now.
+Considering the quality of the test and the factors mentioned in step 2, you should be able to rank your partners from the best to the worst one now.
 Then it’s simple to proceed with the best one and have the second-best one as the backup option.

 Step 5 – Start the project

 The real localization task only begins now, after you have done the recruitment stage.
-To guarantee a smooth project, your company and the translation partner should communicate regularly to catch up on the progress or solve any issues arise.
+To guarantee a smooth project, your company and the translation partner should communicate regularly to catch up on the progress or solve any issues that arise.

 Step 6 – Have a backup plan

 In some cases, the translation partner you are planning on working with might not meet the deadlines or the quality is not good enough.
 To make sure the translation is ready on schedule for your company’s business plan, having a backup plan is essential.
 It can be another translation partner on your selection list that can be available to handle the project on short notice.